Asclepias amplexicaulis Smith

-Inflorescence - Single terminal umbel with 15-80 flowers.
-Pedicels to 4.5cm long, +/-1mm in diameter, slightly expanded at the apex, puberulent to tomentose but often on just 1/2 or 2/3 of the circumference (the rest glabrous).
+Inflorescence - Single terminal umbel with 18-40 flowers.
+Pedicels to 4.5 cm long, +/-1mm in diameter, slightly expanded at the apex, puberulent to tomentose, often on only 1/2 or 2/3 of the circumference (the rest glabrous).

 Flowering - April - July.

-Habitat - Prairies, glades, rocky open woods, roadsides, railroads.
+Habitat - Upland prairies, sand prairies, glades, rocky open woods, roadsides, railroads.

 Origin - Native to U.S.

-Other info. - This attractive species can be found scattered throughout much of Missouri.
-It can be easily identified by its erect, glabrous stems, sessile, clasping leaves, and pinkish flowers.
+Other info. - This attractive species can be found in scattered throughout much of Missouri, but is not terribly common.
+Its natural range extends across most of the eastern half of the U.S. It can be easily identified by its erect, glabrous stems, sessile, clasping leaves, and pinkish flowers.
 The flowers typically occur in a single terminal inflorescence.
 The leaves have undulate-crispate margins and are rounded at the apex.
-All parts of the plants bleed white milky sap when injured.
+As is the case with most of the milkweeds, injured parts of the plants will exude white milky sap.
+The plant favors sandy substrate.

 Photographs taken at Fort Benning, GA., 5-15-05 (DETenaglia); also at Sand Prairie Conservation Area, Scott County, MO, 5-21-2014 (SRTurner).